Meaning Of His name

 The Name That Means "Salvation"

 This name is itself a declaration.
-It combines "Yah" (from H3068) with "yasha" (H3467, meaning "saves" or "delivers").
+It combines "Yah" with "yasha" (meaning "saves" or "delivers").
 The name means, quite literally, "Yah saves" or "Yahuah is salvation."

 What Gets Lost in Translation

 But something was lost.
 The Greek "Iēsous" doesn't contain the divine name the way "Yahusha" does.
 You can't hear "Yah" in "Iēsous."
 The theological content embedded in the Hebrew name (that declaration that "Yahuah saves") becomes invisible to Greek ears.
+Silent to Greek tongues.

 Why This Matters

 The biblical writers weren't engaging in clever wordplay.
 They were showing us that the story is coherent.
 That the God who saved Israel from Egypt is the same God who saves us from sin.
 That the name given to Moses' successor and to Mary's son announces this salvation in every utterance.
+Same name.
+Same declaration.
+Same Yahuah, working salvation across the ages.

 An Invitation

-Perhaps this seems like quibbling over pronunciation.
-The sort of thing that interests scholars but has little bearing on real faith.
 But consider: every time you sing "Hallelujah," you're already proclaiming that ancient name.
-Every time you read of Joshua leading Israel across the Jordan, you're encountering the same name borne by the one who leads us through death to resurrection life.
+Every time you read of Joshua leading Israel across the Jordan, you're encountering a preview of the one who would bear that same name and lead us through death itself.
+The connections are there.
+The pattern persists.
+The question is whether we're willing to see it.

 And perhaps, in a world uncertain of whether anyone saves, that ancient proclamation is exactly what we need to hear again.
 Not as a theological curiosity, but as the announcement that has been sounding since the beginning, waiting for those with ears to hear.